SeLite/SeLite.github.io/ExtensionSequencer.md

 } );
 ```

 Sequencer will find and process this file.
 Then it will initiate the plugin after all its sequenced dependencies.
 If it depends on any add-ons that don't use ExtensionSequencer, then this doesn't guarantee their respective activation order.
-You can use `window.setTimeout()` in your Core extension to delay the parts of its activation that depend on any non-sequenced add-ons.
+You can use `window.setTimeout()` in your extension to delay the parts of its activation that depend on any non-sequenced add-ons.
 Alternatively, encourage the third party to use ExtensionSequencer, too.

 ## Examples of SeLiteExtensionSequencerManifest.js ##
 See `SeLiteExtensionSequencerManifest.js` files in source of various SeLite [AddOns](AddOns).
 For full API, see function `SeLiteExtensionSequencer.registerPlugin(prototype)` in [SeLiteExtensionSequencer.js](https://code.google.com/p/selite/source/browse/extension-sequencer/src/chrome/content/SeLiteExtensionSequencer.js).